HirschLabUMN/TE_variation/TEcalling_methods/README.md

 Gene expression and TE expression data also obtained from Sarah Anderson.
 Dataset is described in this paper: https://www.g3journal.org/content/9/11/3673.long

-TE_analysis folder has scripts used to analyze TE precense/absence calls.
+AnalyzingTE_calls folder has scripts used to analyze TE precense/absence calls.